GMC Yukon Insurance Rates

 - Drivers who choose higher $1,000 deductibles will pay $86 every year

-- Choosing more expensive low deductibles for comprehensive and collision insurance will increase the cost to $1,174
+- Buying more expensive low deductibles for comprehensive and collision insurance costs an additional $166 a year

-- The cost for full coverage for a teenage driver with full coverage can cost $4,034 a year
+- The cost with full coverage for a teen driver with full coverage can cost $4,034 a year

-Insurance rates for a GMC Yukon can also vary considerably based on your driver profile, the model of your Yukon, and physical damage deductibles and liability limits.
+Insurance rates for a GMC Yukon can also vary considerably based on the trim level of your Yukon, your driving characteristics, and physical damage deductibles and liability limits.

-An older driver with no violations or accidents and high deductibles may only pay around $1,000 per year on average for full coverage.
-Rates are highest for teen drivers, where even good drivers should be prepared to pay in the ballpark of $4,000 a year.
+An older driver with no violations or accidents and high physical damage deductibles could pay as little as $1,000 per year on average for full coverage.
+Rates are highest for teen drivers, where even without any violations or accidents they should be prepared to pay in the ballpark of $4,000 a year.
 View Rates by Age

 Where you live makes a big difference in GMC Yukon insurance rates.
-A 40-year-old driver could pay as low as $780 a year in states like Vermont, New Hampshire, and Missouri, or as much as $1,440 on average in Louisiana, New York, and Michigan.
+A 40-year-old driver could pay as low as $780 a year in states like Vermont, New Hampshire, and Missouri, or at least $1,440 on average in Louisiana, New York, and Michigan.

 | State | Premium | Compared to U.S. Avg | Percent Difference |